 This edited collection explores the philosophy of Clarence Irving Lewis through two major concepts that are integral to his conceptual pragmatism: the a priori and the given.
-The relation between these two elements of knowledge form the core of Lewis’s masterpiece Mind and the World-Order .
+The relation between these two elements of knowledge forms the core of Lewis’s masterpiece Mind and the World Order .
 While Lewis’s conceptual pragmatism is directed against any conception of the a priori as constraining the mind and experience, it also emphasizes the inalterability and the unavoidability of the given that remains the same through any interpretation of it by the mind.
-The essays in this volume probe Lewis’s new account of the relation between the a priori and the given in dialogue with other notable figures in 20th-century philosophy, including Goodman, Putnam, Quine, Russell, Sellars, and Sheffer.
+The chapters in this book probe Lewis’s new account of the relation between the a priori and the given in dialogue with other notable figures in twentieth-century philosophy, including Goodman, Putnam, Quine, Russell, Sellars, and Sheffer.
 C.I.
-Lewis represents a focused treatment of a long-neglected figure in 20th-century American philosophy.
+Lewis: The A Priori and the Given represents a focused treatment of a longneglected figure in twentieth-century American philosophy.

 Table of Contents

-1. Sheffer, Lewis, and the ‘Logocentric Predicament’
+1 Sheffer, Lewis, and the “Logocentric Predicament” 27

-2. Strict Implication and the Pragmatic A Priori
+2 Strict Implication and the Pragmatic A Priori 104

-3 Aims and Claims of C. I. Lewis’s Conceptual Pragmatism
+3 Aims and Claims of C. I. Lewis’s Conceptual Pragmatism 132

-4 C. I. Lewis on the Intersubjective and the Constitution of Objectivity
+4 C. I. Lewis on the Intersubjective and the Constitution of Objectivity 167

 5 Relocating the Myth of the Given in Lewis and Sellars 195

 6 Spontaneity, Sensation, and the Myth of the Given 216

 8 C. I. Lewis: The Red and the Good 274

 "This book explores the major themes of what C.I.
 Lewis’s called his ‘conceptual pragmatism’, the Pragmatic a-priori and the Given element in experience, as they appear in his brilliant Mind and The World Order, and his contributions to Logic leading up to that work.
 These essays bring Lewis’s views into confrontation with other giants of age such as Carnap, Friedman, Goodman, Putnam, Quine, Russell, Sellars, and Sheffer, producing conversations crucial for understanding Lewis’s role in the emergence of philosophy as we understand it today."—Eric Dayton, University of Saskatchewan, Canada